FAQ's: Answers to Your Most Common Questions

 Facilitator training is also known as leadership training.
 Leadership training is a weekend (Friday evening-Sunday afternoon) training program that certifies participants to become Project WILD facilitators.
 Training consists of learning from the best-experienced, seasoned facilitators that share the ins-and-outs, tools and techniques of being a successful facilitator.
 Participants learn proven ways to teach the material as well as the "how-to's" and logistics of putting a successful workshop together including scheduling, agenda planning, teaching techniques and leadership skills.

-Can I reprint Project WILD activities or K-12 Program activities for curriculum I am developing?
+Can I reprint Project WILD activities External Website or K-12 Program activities for curriculum I am developing?